The Fabric

 What is Delta AI?

-NDIF is powered by the high-performance computing capacity of Delta AI, a GPU computing cluster
+NDIF is powered by the high-performance computing capacity of Delta AI, a computing cluster

 Taking advantage of next-generation NVIDIA graphics processors,